gurelbs/TFTP/readme.md

-# Minimal UDP File Transfer System
+# Secure UDP File Transfer System

-A simple UDP-based file transfer system that allows uploading and downloading files between a client and server.
+A secure UDP-based file transfer system that allows uploading and downloading files between a client and server with encryption and integrity verification.

+## Security Features

+- **AES-128 Encryption**: All file data is encrypted using AES-128 to ensure secure communication
+- **MD5 Integrity Checking**: Files are verified using MD5 hash to ensure they are transferred correctly

-## Features
+## Additional Features

 - UDP-based file transfer
 - Support for uploading / downloading / deleting files
-- Basic error handling
+- Robust error handling and retry mechanisms
+- Verification of file integrity

+## Dependencies

+- OpenSSL for encryption and hashing

 ## Building